 Scrabble, wordsmiths’ favorite game, has pretty straightforward rules and from time to time they get updated with the addition of new words.
 According to the latest update to the Scrabble dictionary, released by Merriam-Webster on September 2018, 300 new words were added and are now eligible to be played in a Scrabble game.
 The game was last updated in 2014.

-The most important and unexpected addition was the word ‘OK’, an addition which divided most scrabble experts.
-This division stems from the fact because scrabble rules didn’t allow acronyms , words that are always spelled with capital letters, such as TV, IQ, etc. This means that the word OK was only allowed if it was spelled okay.
+The most important and unexpected addition was the word ‘OK’, an addition which divided most Scrabble experts.
+This division stems from the fact that Scrabble rules didn’t allow acronyms, words that are always spelled with capital letters, such as TV, IQ, etc. This means that the word OK was only allowed if it was spelled okay.

 Judy Cole, a competitive player and a director of Scrabble tournaments, said that OK was “certainly more common than a lot of the other words in the word list.”

 Regardless of what people think, the addition of OK will certainly change the way Scrabble is played, especially at higher levels of competition and from a strategic point of view.
 If you are familiar with how the game is played, it is the two-letter words that are the most important in the entire game.

 Before OK, there were no valid two-letter words ending with the letter K. This means that it could be used defensively to block off certain sections of the board.
 Now players will have to think twice before placing a K right below a triple-word score.